jmoiron/sqlx/README.md

 ## embedded structs

-Structs which do not implement the [sql.Scanner](http://golang.org/pkg/database/sql/#Scanner) interface will be inspected and their fields used as possible targets for a scan.
-This includes embedded and non-embedded structs.
+Scan targets obey Go attribute rules directly, including nested embedded structs.
+Older versions of sqlx would attempt to also descend into non-embedded structs, but this is no longer supported.

-Go makes '[ambiguous selectors](http://play.golang.org/p/MGRxdjLaUc)' a compile time error, but does not make structs with possible ambiguous selectors errors.
-Sqlx will decide which field to use on a struct based on a breadth first search of the struct and any structs it contains or embeds, as specified by the order of the fields as accessible by `reflect`, which generally means in source-order.
+Go makes *accessing* '[ambiguous selectors](http://play.golang.org/p/MGRxdjLaUc)' a compile time error, defining structs with ambiguous selectors is legal.
+Sqlx will decide which field to use on a struct based on a breadth first search of the struct and any structs it embeds, as specified by the order of the fields as accessible by `reflect`, which generally means in source-order.
+This means that sqlx chooses the outer-most, top-most matching name for targets, even when the selector might technically be ambiguous.

 ## scan safety